nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
 - SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
-- SHALL include the `Patient`, `Practitioner` and `Organization` details for the newly registered patient record in a searchset `Bundle`.
+- SHALL return a searchset `Bundle` profiled to `gpconnect-searchset-bundle-1` including the following resources
+	- `Patient` profiled to `gpconnect-patient-1` containing details of the newly registered patient.
+This will include details sourced from PDS.
+	- `Practitioner` profiled to `gpconnect-practitioner-1`
+	- `Organization` profiled to `gpconnect-organization-1`

 ```json
 {